 - NewRelic - famous easy and configurable app monitoring and analytics (used for Rails and Sidekiq app)

-- Papertrail - easy to setup, nothing too huge here
+- Papertrail - log management, easy to setup, nothing too huge here

 - Amazon EC2

 - Amazon RDS

 I have a little experience with Heroku, but none of my clients actually used it.
 Anyway, that should not be a trouble.

 - OS X - my primary every-day OS